Explores a new novel each month

 Download a Sample Issue (And Then There Were None, Agatha Christie)

-The Boomerang Guidelines that explain how to use the Boomerang are included with each purchased issue, but are not available with the sample.
+Boomerang Guidelines are included with each purchased Boomerang but are not included with the sample.